The New “Normal” in Infection Control

 - Dry Shield All-in-One Isolation System

-We are confident the DryShield, all-in-one isolation system is a product in our Aerosol Safety Protocol for over Two (2) years.
+We are confident the DryShield, all-in-one isolation system is a product in our Aerosol Safety Protocol for over three (3) years.

 We have been using DryShield in all our operatory procedures from fillings, crowns, bridges, tooth extractions to other surgeries.
 Now with the recent health changes in our world demanding aerosol control, we are efficient and skillful in the DryShield usage.
 It is comfortable and relaxing for you, as the dental patient, to help stabilize your jaw and allowing the evaluation system to reduce most airborne particles, including bacteria, viruses, blood, amalgam, tooth structure in an efficient and safe manner while protecting your cheek and tongue from injury and aspiration or swallowing of material.——————————————————————————————————